Monday, September 12, 2022

 Plaster crumbled down from the ceiling, landing on the splintered wooden floor and on the once grand dining table whose legs no longer supported it.
 We gathered along the table’s edge: me, the skinny rat, and the ghosts of the people who once lived here.
 Molly was outside foraging.
 A risky undertaking for a child, but there wasn’t anybody out there who could hurt her anymore.

-The rat crept onto the tabletop.
-Sliding my dagger from its sheath at my waist, I rose off my tattered backpack, my mouth salivating at the prospect of eating meat.
-I leaped for it, landing on the tabletop and cracking it down the middle.
-My knife jabbed into the wood.
-The rat scurried away, disappearing through a breach in the baseboard of the wall.
+The rat crawled onto the tabletop.
+Sliding my dagger from its sheath at my waist, I crept off my tattered backpack, my mouth salivating at the prospect of eating meat.
+I wasn’t quick enough.
+The rodent scurried away, disappearing through a breach in the baseboard of the wall.

-Grumbling, I staggered to my feet and yanked my dagger out of the wood.
-Had I not been dead tired, I would’ve won.
+Grumbling, I shoved my dagger back into the sheath.
+Had I not been dead tired, I would’ve been faster.
 But like field crops lacking adequate rain, the journey withered me.

-I neared her, inspecting her find.
+Making a mental note to sew her gloves the moment I could, I neared her, inspecting her find.
 “You’re amazing.”
-It had been more than a day since we ate, provided we considered gnawing on corn husks we found inside a dilapidated silo eating, which we didn’t.
+It had been more than a day since we ate, provided we considered gnawing on corn husks we found inside a ramshackle silo eating, which we didn’t.
 The handful of semi-frozen dandelion leaves Molly presented would never sustain us.
 We were better off waiting for the rat to return.
 “You eat it.”

 She entered the decaying dining hall, plopped upon my backpack, and sank her teeth into the greens as if they were savory flanks of meat.